-Identifying the areas you want to changes will make it easier for you to get control of your finances.
+Identifying the areas you want to change will make it easier for you to get control of your finances.
 Once you know what areas you need or want to change, you can find the behaviors that lead to these problems and target them.
-If you have any of these nine signs, you need to make changes starting today.
 The following questions will help you to assess your current situation.

 What Are My Biggest Obstacles?

 Ask yourself what is standing in the way of you reaching your financial goals or dreams.
 Is your debt stopping you from taking your dream vacation?
 Is your lack of savings making it hard for you to take the risk of applying for a new job?
 Is your lack of financial stability holding you back from buying a home or going to the next level in your relationship?
 Identifying these obstacles can help you pinpoint something you need to change or work on over the next year.

 What Are My Financial Excuses?